Loss Spike in Training Neural Networks: Experimental setups

 The initialization of the parameters $\vtheta \sim N(0, m^{-1})$, where $m$ is the width of the NN.
 We train the NN with loss spikes using the learning rate $\eta=0.05$ while using $\eta=0.005$ for the training without loss spikes.
 The training dataset is obtained by sampling 10 points equidistantly in the $[-12, 12]$ interval.

-For Fig. \ref{pic:condense_relu}, we use the two-layer ReLU FNN with a width of 500 to fit the target function using full-batch gradient descent as follows,
+For Fig. \ref{pic:condense_variance_epoch_condensedregime}, we use the two-layer ReLU FNN with a width of 500 to fit the target function using full-batch gradient descent as follows,

-The initialization of the parameters $\vtheta \sim N(0, m^{-0.4})$, where $m$ is the width of the NN.
-We train the NN with loss spikes using the learning rate $\eta=0.05$ while using $\eta=0.0005$ for the training without loss spikes.
-The training dataset is obtained by sampling 6 points equidistantly in the $[-5/3, 5/3]$ interval.
+The initialization of the parameters $\vtheta \sim N(0, m^{-0.8})$, where $m$ is the width of the NN.
+We train the NN with loss spikes using the learning rate $\eta=0.03$ and $\eta=0.05$ The training dataset is obtained by sampling 11 points equidistantly in the $[-5/3, 5/3]$ interval.

+For Fig. \ref{pic:condense_variance_gamma}, we refer to a special version (with the same initialization for network parameters) of the definition of gamma in \citep{luo2021phase}: